Enabling self-serve on supplier agreements could reduce friction between teams and help the business close faster – how do you do it?

 Companies House integration.
 For UK companies, a contract collaboration platform that integrates this API will save teams time and reduce the risk of error by pulling the correct names of legal entities into contracts every time.

 Visual timeline.
 Access a full audit trail in seconds and stay up to date with contract negotiations.

 Locked templates.
 If legal want to define the terms of the supplier agreement at a template level, locked templates can reduce risk and uncertainty when other teams are leading negotiations.

 Export to Word.
 On those rare occasions that partners insist negotiations happen offline, make sure your platform allows you to move back into Word – it’s particularly useful for high-value deals.

 Enable self-serve with Juro

-If you feel like your manual supplier agreement process can’t cope with the growth of the business, try Juro for free and empower your business to self-serve at scale, all in one place.
+If you feel like your manual supplier agreement process can’t cope with the growth of the business, try Juro and empower your business to self-serve at scale, all in one place.